Agathe48/robot_mission_3/README.md

 Moreover, we implemented the `MessageService` class to enable the communication between agents.
 We also added the number of send messages in the `DataCollector`, differentiating the chief-to-chief, agent-to-chief and chief-to-agent messages.

 Finally, we added the termination condition with `self.running = False` all red agents have their `bool_stop_acting` set to True.
-It thus no longer the model which determines if the simulation is over by checking if there is no longer wastes, but the agents themselves which say they have finished their job.
-This is closer to a real case simulation.
+Thus, it is no longer the model that determines if the simulation is over by checking for the absence of waste, but rather the agents themselves who indicate when they have completed their tasks.
+This approach is closer to a real-life simulation scenario.

 ### The scheduler